rsdoiel/picking-up-nodestack/README.md

 ## What is Node and Nodestack?

-Ever wonder what it would be like to build things for the web and only work with HTML, CSS, and JavaScript?
-Including on the server side?
+Ever wonder what it would be like to build things for the web, including server side, and only work with HTML, CSS, and JavaScript?
 Welcome to NodeJS (usually called Node).
 Since 2009 Node  has been a [platform that lets you build networked services using JavaScript](http://nodejs.org/about/) (e.g. a web server).
 In simple terms it is an alternative to the more vintage web development stacks like LAMP (Linux+Apache+MySQL+PHP/Perl/Python).